 - (a) Contact the City of Apache Junction development services department regarding the art in private development obligation.
-Building division staff will calculate the public art budget in accordance with subsection B above after a building permit submittal with cost estimates has been received. - (b) Submit a public art plan to the development services department associated with the site plan application or building permit application for development and/or redevelopment or expansion demonstrating compliance with this section based on the calculated public art budget.
-All proposed art shall meet the applicable requirements of all other city codes. artThe proposed plan for presentation to the Public Art Commission ("PAC") shall include: - 1. narrative of the proposed art - b.
-2. conceptual drawings for the public art project - 3. detailed itemized budget for the project that includes the city review process, artist fee, cost of design, fabrication, installation, maintenance, site preparation, type of base/platform for the project, plaque and administrative costs - a.
-4. agreement or contract with artist - 5. scaled site plan depicting the location and visibility of the proposed art and landscape plan - c.
-6. scale drawing or model

-7. maintenance plan

-- d.
-8. perspective views showing the art in the development context - (c) Once the director of development services and coordinator have determined that the the application is complete, the application shall be referred to the PAC.
+Building division staff will calculate the public art budget in accordance with subsection (B) above after a building permit submittal with cost estimates has been received. - (b) Submit a public art plan to the development services department associated with the site plan application or building permit application for development and/or redevelopment or expansion demonstrating compliance with this section based on the calculated public art budget.
+All proposed art shall meet the applicable requirements of all other city codes.
+The proposed plan for presentation to the Public Art Commission ("PAC") shall include: - 1. narrative of the proposed art - 2. conceptual drawings for the public art project - detailed itemized budget for the project that includes the city review process, artist fee, cost of design, fabrication, installation, maintenance, site preparation, type of base/platform for the project, plaque and administrative costs - 4. agreement or contract with artist - scaled site plan depicting the location and visibility of the proposed art and a landscape plan prepared in accordance with the city's landscape code - 6. scale drawing or model - 7. maintenance plan - 8. perspective views showing the art in the development context - (c) Once the development services director and coordinator have determined that the application is complete, the application shall be referred to the PAC.
 The developer will present the plan to the PAC and seek a recommendation for the project from the PAC.
-The PAC will review the plan and determine if it meets the qualifications for aesthetic merit, durability and suitability to be placed in a public space, as defined under the design principles enumerated in subsection F. The PAC may recommend approval, denial, or recommend approval with changes based on the art criteria and inform the applicant in writing.
-The applicant may appeal to the city council within 30 days of the PAC decision and the council will hear the appeal at a regularly scheduled meeting within 60 days of the filing of an appeal by the applicant.
+The PAC will review the plan at a regularly scheduled public meeting and determine if it meets the qualifications for aesthetic merit, durability and suitability to be placed in a public space, as defined under the design principles enumerated in subsection (D 3).
+The PAC may recommend approval, denial, or recommend approval with changes based on the art criteria and inform the applicant in writing.
+The applicant may appeal to the city council within 30 calendar days of the PAC decision and the council will hear the appeal at a regularly scheduled public meeting within 60 calendar days of the filing of an appeal by the applicant.

-(2) .
-Design and Location Requirements:
+2. Design and Location Requirements:

 Public art shall be designed by an artist.
 If a design team is employed to create public art, at least one (1) team member shall be an artist.
 An artist shall mean any professional practitioner in the arts, generally recognized by critics and peers as a professional in the field as evidenced by his/her education, experience and artwork production.
-The artist may work with architects, landscape architects, engineers, lighting designers and/or other professionals, but he or she must be the primary designer of the project, and must hold the contract with the developer for the work of art.
-This is evidenced by a portfolio or resume which demonstrates projects previously commissioned, completed, and paid for specifically for public art.
+The artist may work with architects, landscape architects, engineers, lighting designers and/or other professionals, but he or she must be the primary designer of the project and must hold the contract with the developer for the work of art.
+This is evidenced by a portfolio or resume which demonstrates projects previously commissioned, completed and paid for specifically for public art.

-- (a) Public art shall not include any of the following unless specifically allowed by the PAC and the item is designed by an artist: - 1. architectural elements or structural parts of a building or other structure - a.
-2. fixtures - b.
-3. features such as grates, shade screens, streetlights, benches, signs, and bike racks
+- (a) Public art shall not include any of the following unless specifically allowed by the PAC and the item is designed by an artist: - 1. architectural elements or structural parts of a building or other structure - 2. fixtures - 3. features such as grates, shade screens, streetlights, benches, signs, and bike racks